| December 2001 Dear Visitor, If this is your first visit to the website, rest assured

 your dinner online), but since I don't have to do the cooking,

+that's all right.
 And yes, I like It's a Wonderful Life, and singing Christmas

 carols and playing silly games (except Monopoly); I am tickled